Learning the Value of Value Learning: Value Refinement in Nash Bargaining

 Let the agents' credences $\mu$ satisfy RRP and refinement uncertainty: $\mu(w^1_1 \neq w^2_1) > 0$.
 Then the expected Nash payoffs post-refinement strictly Pareto-dominate pre-refinement payoffs:

 \end{theorem}

-The mechanism driving the result is comparative advantage through dimensional specialization.
+The mechanism is comparative advantage through dimensional specialization.
 When agents weight dimensions differently, the bundled allocation---where both dimensions are split identically---is Pareto inefficient.
 To see why, consider perturbations from the symmetric bundled allocation.
 Agent 1 benefits from reallocations that increase her weighted combination of dimensional gains; Agent 2 benefits from reallocations in the opposite direction, since she receives what Agent 1 does not.
-These two requirements are geometrically compatible---a direction exists that benefits both---exactly when the agents' weight vectors $(w^1_1, w^1_2)$ and $(w^2_1, w^2_2)$ differ.
+These requirements are geometrically compatible---a direction exists that benefits both---exactly when the agents' weight vectors $(w^1_1, w^1_2)$ and $(w^2_1, w^2_2)$ differ.
 Since both vectors have nonnegative components summing to one, they differ if and only if $w^1_1 \neq w^2_1$.
 When this holds, Pareto improvements over the bundled Nash solution exist: give Agent 1 more of dimension 1 (which she values relatively more) while giving Agent 2 more of dimension 2 (which he values relatively more).

-The Nash bargaining solution responds to this expansion via a standard monotonicity property: when the feasible set grows while the disagreement point remains fixed, each agent's Nash payoff weakly increases---and strictly increases when the expansion contains Pareto improvements over the original solution.
-Thus, whenever agents discover they weight dimensions differently, both capture strictly higher payoffs than under forced bundling.
-Refinement uncertainty ensures this beneficial scenario occurs with positive probability, so taking expectations, both agents' expected post-refinement payoffs strictly exceed their pre-refinement payoffs.
+The Nash bargaining solution responds to this expansion via expansion monotonicity: when the feasible set grows while the disagreement point remains fixed, each agent's Nash payoff weakly increases---and strictly increases when the expansion contains Pareto improvements over the original solution.
+Whenever agents discover they weight dimensions differently, both capture strictly higher payoffs than under forced bundling.
+Refinement uncertainty ensures this scenario occurs with positive probability, so in expectation both agents' post-refinement payoffs strictly exceed their pre-refinement payoffs.